weiwu-o/Master-thesis-project/README.md

 # Master-thesis-project
 Sequential Anomaly Detection for Log Data Using Deep Learning

 **This is a cooperative project with Volvo GTT and the goal is to do effective anomaly detection for ELT log data, we will not present any company data since it needs to be confidential.
-However, we used a public dataset to evaluate our methods which is the part we present here.**
+However, we used a public dataset (Hadoop Distributed File System) to evaluate our methods which is the part we present here.**

-The main sourse is a articel from logPAI: <https://www.cs.utah.edu/~lifeifei/papers/deeplog.pdf>
+The Hadoop Distributed File System (HDFS) dataset can be found at LogPAI: https://zenodo.org/record/3227177#.YRuMIYgzabg

-And we uesed their data (HDFS) and build a model:
+The idea of the first model is from an article: <https://www.cs.utah.edu/~lifeifei/papers/deeplog.pdf>:

 - Unidirecitonal Long short-term Memory (Uni-LSTN)

-Next we have an extend version model:
+Next we create an extend version model:

 - Bidirectional Long short-term Memory (Bi-LSTM)